JamieT966/project-portfolio-1/README.md

 * The gallery page allows the business to upload pictures of children doing activities and learning.
 This allows for the business to show social proof.

-* For the parents/ customers it allows them to see children playing and learning or viewing their own children.
+* For the parents/ customers, it allows them to see children playing and learning or viewing their children.

 ![Cheeky Monkeys Gallery Page](media/gallery.PNG)

 ### Contact Us Page

-* The left hand side displays the address, email address and phone number of Cheeky Monkeys Playschool.
+* The left-hand side displays the address, email address and phone number of Cheeky Monkeys Playschool.

-* The right hand side is a contact form that allows the user to leave their details and the owner of Cheeky Monkeys will contact them.
+* The right-hand side is a contact form that allows the user to leave their details and the owner of Cheeky Monkeys will contact them.

 ![Cheeky Monkeys Contact Us Page](media/contact.PNG)